42magarine/42_Cybersecurity_Piscine/README.md

 # stockholm

+Harmless malware

+usage: stockholm.py [-h] [-v] [-r KEY_FILE] [-s]

+options:
+  -h, --help                        show this help message and exit -v, --version                     show the version of the program.
+  -r KEY_FILE, --reverse KEY_FILE   path to the key file to reverse the infection.
+  -s, --silent                      run the program without producing any output..

 Here’s a breakdown of how WannaCry handled the encryption and decryption process:

 1. Encryption with AES:

     WannaCry used AES (Advanced Encryption Standard) in CBC mode (Cipher Block Chaining) to encrypt the files on the victim’s machine.